jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 # Weather

+The campaign of Jhed should focus heavily on weather, emphasizing how taxing on resources and time dealing with the intense and arcane weather can be.
+The weather changes quickly represented by rolling on a weather table after each short or long rest.
+A party should be considering how to engage a problem or delay or speed up their plans based on the weather.

 Weather in Jhed is an entity and every time that there is a need to travel, or if the chracters stay unsheltered somewhere longer than a few hours, then we must roll on the weather table.
 Depending on the roll, different events will happen